restbackDev/spaceman/README.md

 - **Category Selection**: Players can choose from different categories of words.
 - **Letter Buttons**: Players can guess the word by selecting letter buttons.
 - **Spaceman Figure**: The game uses a visual representation of a spaceman figure to track wrong guesses.
-- **Word Guessing**: Players must guess the word correctly before the spaceman is fully drawn.
+- **Word Guessing**: Players must guess the word correctly before the spaceman's live dies.
 - **Simple and Fun Gameplay**: Intuitive mechanics suitable for all ages.

 ## Game Flow